jython/jython.github.io/jython-3-mvp.md

   * Makes it possible to adopt modules compiled by CPython (defined version)
   * Would be essential to Android support?

-* MVP?: Use of `threading` leads to actual concurrency.
+* MVP(?): Use of `threading` leads to actual concurrency.
   * There is no Global Interpreter Lock (neither a local one).
   * Built-in objects remain internally consistent under concurrent access.
+  * The programmer is responsible for synchronisation of his/her code.
-  * The value of a shared object seen by another thread may be stale, unless synchronised by the (Python or Java) primitives provided.
+    * The value of a shared object seen by another thread may be stale:
+    * Behavioural differences from CPython will occur in unsynchronised code.
   * Operations that [happen to be atomic in CPython]( https://docs.python.org/3/faq/library.html#what-kinds-of-global-value-mutation-are-thread-safe ) need not be atomic in Jython.
-  * Close to a unique advantage: probably MVP.
+  * Concurrency is close to a unique advantage: probably MVP.

 * High standard of compatibility with CPython.
   * MVP: `os.name` no longer confuses popular tools (like `virtualenv`).
   * Divergences fixed as discovered.
 (Adoption of stdlib is a help.)

 * Continue to integrate smoothly with Java
-  * MVP: Generally as Jython 2.
+  * MVP: Generally works as in Jython 2.
   * Less magic: an object claiming Java type has the semantics in its Javadoc.
     * Avoid semantic confusion (e.g. `list.pop()` vs `Deque.pop()`)
     * Explicit cast or wrapper to choose Python semantics (possibly?)